 A standard GPS receiver for civil use offers an accuracy down to a few meters.
 In praxis the number and geometry of the received satellites influences the accuracy considerably, and in daily use, accuracies of about 20 m can be expected.
-More sophisticated GPS receivers as they can be found for land survey cost several thousand dollars and achieve an accuracy of a few centimetres.
+More sophisticated GPS Tracker receivers as they can be found for land survey cost several thousand dollars and achieve an accuracy of a few centimetres.

 With selective availability activated, receivers achieve accuracies of approximately 100 m (these declarations are true for 95 % of all cases).
 After deactivation of the selective availability the accuracy rose to approximately 15 m, depending of the number and position of available satellites.

 See also here for up-to-date Information about local accuracy in southern germany (page is in german but numbers are numbers).